 3. Switch out your bedding.

 Change your cozy flannels for crisp, white cotton sheets.
 Replace your rich, heavy comforter with something light and bright.
 This simple change will make a huge difference in the look and feel of your bedroom.
+This set is absolutely gorgeous with soft, inviting color and texture that will look just as good through summer, fall and even winter.

 4. Change up your curtains.

 Swapping out dark, heavy curtains for light, breezy panels will transform your living area into a breezy, spring-like dwelling place.
+These subtly printed curtain are soft and airy and will instantly freshen up your living space.

 5. Continue to bring the outdoors in.

 Adding in living plants adds a touch of life and a pop of freshness.
 They brighten up cheerless areas with their simple, natural beauty.
+And consider using wood, real or faux as a coffee or side table.
+Natural elements add hygge texture and beauty throughout the year.

 6. Try paring back the tchotchkes in your home and instead,